nigoshh/otm-harjoitustyo/README.md

 # SUDOkuinSIKA

 An app to play sudoku.
-Developed on Windows, might have some minor GUI bugs in Linux and Mac OS X.
+Developed on Windows, might have some minor GUI bugs on Linux and Mac OS X.

 ## Documentation